-- 3.18 A Landscape Strategy Plan is provided which indicates areas of proposed planting and indicative species mixes.
+- 3.19 A Landscape Strategy Plan is provided which indicates areas of proposed planting and indicative species mixes.
 This includes proposed: - a.
 Meadow grassland mix between the solar panels within the fields; - b.
 Shade/ semi-shade tolerant grassland mix; - c.
-Wet-tolerant grassland mix to attenuation basins/ swales; - Native trees planting; - e.
+Wet-tolerant grassland mix to attenuation basins/ swales; - d.
+Native trees planting; - e.
 Native hedgerow planting to field boundaries and along the public right of way; - f.
 Native screening shrub mix down the eastern edge of the site; - g.
 Community garden area including seating, information boards and additional planting; - h.
-Hard surfacing around the DNO substation and customer substation. - 3.19 The proposed development includes landscape proposals which would provide some mitigation and visual screening, or filtering of views in winter.
+Hard surfacing around the DNO substation and customer substation. - 3.20 The proposed development includes landscape proposals which would provide some mitigation and visual screening, or filtering of views in winter.
 Landscape mitigation measures on site include the provision of a community garden area and mixed native trees/ shrubs to filter views, and the planting of hedgerows with mixed, native trees to help screen and filter views of the proposed development from the landscape and visual receptors.
 Structure planting is proposed along the western and southern boundaries.
+Hedgerows are proposed either side of the existing PRoW that runs through the site.
+A hedgerow is proposed through the centre of the site to divide the field, although this does not follow historic field boundary lines (see Historic Map - 1887 at Figure P24-1827 EN 07 of the Pegasus SoC).

-Hedgerows are proposed either side of the existing PRoW that runs through the site. - 3.20 It is proposed that hedgerows will be maintained at 2.5m high, which is above the height of the proposed panels. - 3.21 Onsite proposals also include the provision for three attenuation basins. - 3.22 Overall, the proposed hedgerows, and wider landscaping that is proposed would be beneficial to enhancing the rural character of the landscape, however the important effects of the proposed development cannot be offset by these enhancements.
-This planting would not screen views of the proposed development, but over time would help to better integrate it into the landscape.
+- 3.21 It is proposed that hedgerows will be maintained at 2.5m high, which is above the height of the proposed panels. - 3.22 Onsite proposals also include the provision for three attenuation basins. - 3.23 The arboricultural impact assessment [CD1.5] indicates no trees will be removed directly or indirectly due to the development proposals.
+The report states there would be neutral / negligible impacts to retained trees by the proximity of the structures or services. - 3.24 Overall, the proposed hedgerows, and wider landscape proposals that would be beneficial to enhancing the rural character of the landscape, however the important effects of the proposed development cannot be offset by these enhancements.
+This planting would not screen views of the proposed development, but over time would help to better integrate it into the landscape, and filter some views.